 Postdoctoral Fellow in Bioinformatics and Evolutionary Genomics

-The Jones Lab at the Friedrich Miescher Laboratory located on the Max Planck Campus, Tübingen, Germany, is looking for a talented researcher with skills in bioinformatics, statistical genetics, computer science, and/or evolutionary genomics to work on a novel project exploring genomic variation in meiotic recombination.
-The position is available for an initial 2 years with the possibility of extension (Postdoc level) or the duration of a PhD project.
+The Chan Lab at the Friedrich Miescher Laboratory located on the Max Planck Campus, Tübingen, Germany, is looking for up to two talented bioinformaticians/computer scientists/evolutionary genomicists to work on cutting edge genomics projects.
+The positions are available for an initial 2 years (Postdocs) or the duration of the PhD projects.

-We work at the cross-section between functional and evolutionary genomics with the aim of understanding the molecular mechanism and evolutionary processes underlying phenotypic variation, adaptation and speciation using stickleback fish.
-The Jones Lab is funded by the Max Planck Society, German Research Council and holds a prestigious European Research Council Consolidator Grant.
+We work at the cross-section between functional and evolutionary genomics with the aim of understanding the molecular basis of phenotypic variation, adaptation and speciation in mice and other vertebrate systems.
+The Chan Lab is funded by the Max Planck Society and holds a prestigious European Research Council Starting Grant.

 Requirements: We invite applications for the above positions at postdoctoral or PhD levels (MSc or 4-year BSc required).
 You will have training in genomics, bioinformatics or statistical genetics and in-depth research experience in these fields.
 You should demonstrate expertise and proficiency in one or more of the following areas:

-- advanced skills in statistical analysis (e.g. genotype imputation, Hidden Markov Models, haplotype phasing of whole genome data, QTL or GWAS approaches)
+- advanced skills in statistical genomics (e.g. QTL or GWAS approaches, genotype imputation, Hidden Markov Models, and haplotype phasing of whole genome data)

-- familiarity with visualisation of genomic datasets and associated toolkits (e.g. UCSC/Ensembl genome browsers, proficiency with web-based programming and SQL relational databases desirable)
+- familiarity with parallel computing, visualisation of genomic datasets and associated toolkits (e.g. UCSC/Ensembl genome browsers, proficiency with web-based programming and SQL relational databases desirable)